Tesseract99/GalacticAPI/documention.md

 ### 2. isLoggedIn middleware

-- To Verify the Token sent during every other request.
+- Unlike protect, isLoggedIn lets you get through even though req didn't have a token.
-- Makes sure the request has JWT cookie.
+- If there is a token, it inserts the user details in the response.
-- If the JWT val is specifically `loggedoutval`, jump to next middleware.
+- If the JWT val is specifically `loggedoutval`, it proceeds without any processing of token
 - Else, Decodes the JWT token.
 - Fetch the user from the DB, using the \_id obtained from the decoded token.
 - Makes sure password was NOT changed after this token was issued.